CS5001-khoury/Handouts/Module10/README.md

 Anything that is indented under that class "belongs" to that class/object.

 > A note on class/object
 > The terms are interchangeable in python.
-For some people, it helps to think of the class a blueprint, but once the value is created in memory, it is an object.
+For some people, it helps to think of the class as a blueprint, but once the value is created in memory, it is an object.
 The more you deal with memory structures, the more it helps to have different terms, but for now treat them as interchangeable.

 ## Creating an Object